 Early humans adapted to conditions with much lower deuterium.

-Why and How Deuterium Affects the Body
+Why and How Deuterium Affects Your Body

 Here’s why your body’s deuterium levels are probably too high (above 130 ppm):

 - Deuterium levels in the water we drink and breathe have been rising for about the past 11,700 years

 - Eating carbohydrates and processed foods elevates deuterium in our bodies

 - When we get insufficient sleep, sunlight, cold exposure, or exercise, or breathe improperly, we accumulate deuterium

 There are at least four key ways deuterium can negatively affect the body: